6 Best Android Emulators for Apple’s M Series Chips in 2024

 Android studio for mac

 Android Studio is a great Android emulator, but it is not suitable for everyone.
 First of all, it is strictly for app development and testing.
-Moreover, it requires many technical skills to set it up and use.
+Moreover, it requires many technical skills to set up and use.

 From the makers of Android itself, Android Studio is Google’s platform for app development.
 It is aimed at people with a programming background who want to develop Android apps.